Nicholas W.J. Biron – Founder & CEO

 Quoted in The Wall Street Journal, Brent Skinner is an accomplished subject matter expert who has worked in many swim lanes of the technology sector for human capital management (HCM)—as a journalist and editor, an industry analyst, and an advisor to executives and external stakeholders alike at large vendors in this market space.
 Brent knows how and where HCM technology can and should provide value.
 He appreciates the profession’s long-running push to elevate the role of HR within the organization and shares the sentiment behind this effort.
 He understands the competitive landscape in HCM technology and how vendors sell it, market it, and keep their clients successful.

 Most recently, Brent was a principal in the Global Thought Leadership & Advisory Services division of Cornerstone OnDemand, a large, publicly traded provider of learning and talent management technology.
 In this role, Brent was a partner and advisor to marketing, sales, and client success.
-Prior to his work at Nucleus and Cornerstone, Brent was a partner and advisor to executives across multiple lines of business at Ceridian.
+Prior to his work at Cornerstone, Brent was a partner and advisor to executives across multiple lines of business at Ceridian.
 His work there was instrumental in helping Ceridian develop and publish its thought leadership in the early years following the company’s highly publicized acquisition of Dayforce.

 Brent’s early career was in public relations for the high-tech industry.
 Later, in 2006, he began entering into progressively consultative special projects in HCM.
 Of note were engagements with Kennedy Information (now ALM Intelligence) and Tarsus Group.
 During these years, he was a contributing editor to Executive Recruiter News and the technology editor for HRO Today, home to the HRO Today Forums.